jg-rp/liquid/docs/introduction/objects-and-drops.md

         return len(self.keys)
 ```

+## `__liquid__`

-By implementing the `__liquid__` method, Python class instances can behave like primitive Liquid
+By implementing a `__liquid__` method, Python objects can behave like primitive Liquid data types.
-data types.
-This is useful for situations where you need your Python object to act as an array
+This is useful for situations where you need your Python object to act as an array index, or to be
-index, or to be compared to a primitive data type, for example.
+compared to a primitive data type, for example.

 ```python
 from liquid import Template